metayeti/YABS.js/README.md

 If your `build.json` file is located in a directory relative to the location of YABS.js, you can just pass that directory to the build system: `node build something`.
 In this example, it is assumed that a `something/build.json` file (or `something/build_all.json`) exists.

-You can build YABS.js itself by invoking `node yabs build.json` from the repository root, upon which you might see something like this as output:
+You can build YABS.js itself by running `node yabs build.json` from the repository root, upon which you should see something like this as output:

 ![screenshot](/screenshot.png?raw=true)

-Other commands you can try to run from the repository root are:
+Other commands you can try and run from the repository root are:

 - `node build examples/minimal` (builds the [minimal](/examples/minimal/) example)
 - `node build examples` (builds all examples)